 Science attempts to explain the material world, and spirituality attempts to explain the spiritual world.
 Our morality is derived from our spirituality, and science cannot answer such questions.
 As my high school physics teacher put it to the class many years ago: “Science cannot explain, Why is a duck?”
 Meaning, why does anything exist?

-The overlap should be philosophy and the related social ‘sciences,’ such as sociology).
-However, self-help gurus are closer to doing real philosophy – the meaning of life, what a good life is, and so forth – than most philosophers these days.
+The overlap between science and religion or spirituality should be philosophy and the related social ‘sciences,’ such as sociology.
+However, modern philosophers have largely moved on from exploring what it means to live a good life.
+Self-help gurus are closer to doing real philosophy – the meaning of life, what a good life is, and so forth – than most philosophers these days.

 To continue on the journey to truth, you must accept that: